zeroluck/docs/sources/reference/interception-scripts/index.md

 The `getApiVersion` method allows API changes in order to do transparent migration from an old script to a new API.
 Currently all scripts should return `1`.
-For example, in the future we can extend the API of any script and call new method(s) only if API version > 2, etc. exists.
+For example, in the future it is planned to extend the API of any script and call new method(s) only if API version > 2, etc. exists.

 ## Interception Script Logs